maxim-chn/Observer/README.md

 # Launch detailed documentation
 * `yard doc`
-* Copy exact location of *./doc/_index.html* and open it in your browser
+* Copy exact location of *./doc/_index.html* and open it in your browser.

 # Tests
 Go to root directory of the project(it contains the directory *spec*).